This is a discussion thread · 14 replies

 Related forum topics:

-Guidelines for CatsWhy do domestic cats hold tail vertically?What do you love about cats?Why do cats like lying in a sink?Why do cats hate men?Polydactyly in catsWhy are black cats considered "evil"?Why do my cats fightFemale cats vs. male catsHow do cats purr?Where do cats hide in a housePodactyl cats
+Guidelines for CatsWhy do domestic cats hold tail vertically?What do you love about cats?Why do cats like lying in a sink?Do cats commit suicide?Why do cats hate men?Polydactyly in catsWhy are black cats considered "evil"?Why do my cats fightFemale cats vs. male catsHow do cats purr?Where do cats hide in a housePodactyl cats